99btyler/random-filename/README.md

 # random-filename
-Generate a random string of words and/or numbers
+Generate a random string of letters and numbers

 # Getting Started
 Get this project set up locally